wp-plugins/jssor-slider/readme.txt

 == Changelog ==

+= 1.3 =
+* Fixed the hard-coded paths and directories
+* Fixed the PHP Notices

 = 1.2 =
 * Slide images are now properly linked to urls
 * Added option to open links in new window